What Are You Telling Yourself After the Affair Has Ended?

 Finally, one assurance you must have:

 You are not alone on this journey.
-Millions of women have been and still are where you are.
+Millions of women have been and still are in your shoes.

 And support and camaraderie – without judgment – are right here for you.

-This period – this black hole after the affair has ended – not only can be but will be life-changing.
+This period – this black hole that follows the affair’s end – not only can be but will be life-changing.

 It’s up to you to decide what that change looks like.